 She shuffled into the bathroom and might have slammed the door a little harder than necessary, except all it did was reverberate painfully in her head, and it made nothing better.

 The medicine cabinet held an impressive assortment of band-aids and elastic bandages, creams, ointments and anti-inflammatory meds for scrapes and bruises, some stomach meds and exactly one unopened bottle of Ibuprofen.
 In short, everything she thought she'd ever need for the requirements of a teenage boy, and nothing at all that would help her at the moment.
 A little desperate rummaging revealed an old, nearly-empty bottle of Tylenol and some DayQuil, as well as some of those bags of powder medicine that you were supposed to dissolve into hot water or tea.

-All in all, not the best arsenal to combat her current misery, but the powder thing had the words 'relief' on the label, and Sharon would've taken any relief at this point.
+All in all, not the best arsenal to combat her current misery, but at least the powder thing had the words 'relief' on the label, and Sharon would've taken any form of relief at this point.

 She hesitated a good thirty seconds trying to decide whether or not to check the expiration dates on the medicine labels.
 Did she really want to know?
 In the end, the adult in her won out, but as usual, being responsible came at a price.

 The most recent of the precious flu remedies had expired in 2009.